N\"other Currents, Black Hole Entropy Universality and CFT Duality in Conformal Weyl Gravity: Introduction

 \section{Introduction}

-Conformal Weyl gravity (CWG) and fourth order gravity theories relating to string theory and in general \cite{Brensinger:2017gtb,Brensinger:2020gcv} have recently reemerged as helpful tools in gravitational/cosmological physics \cite{Brensinger:2019mnx,Mannheim:2009qi}, black hole physics \cite{Zou:2020rlv}, their thermodynamics \cite{Xu:2018liy,Bambi:2017ott} and role in quantum gravity \cite{Mannheim:2009qi,Stelle:1976gc}.
+Conformal Weyl gravity (CWG) and fourth order gravity theories relating to string theory and in general \cite{Brensinger:2017gtb,Brensinger:2020gcv} have recently reemerged as helpful tools in gravitational/cosmological physics \cite{Brensinger:2019mnx,Mannheim:2009qi,Edery:1997hu,Edery:1998zi,Edery:2001at}, black hole physics \cite{Zou:2020rlv,Momennia:2019cfd,Momennia:2019edt,Momennia:2018hsm}, their thermodynamics \cite{Xu:2018liy,Bambi:2017ott} and role in quantum gravity \cite{Mannheim:2009qi,Stelle:1976gc,Edery:2006hg}.
 CWG is given by:

 which is a purely covariant and conformally invariant Weyl tensor squared action \cite{Mannheim:2011ds,Kiefer:2017nmo} for unit-less coupling $\alpha_{c}$.
-In addition, CWG includes all of the Einstein-Hilbert (EH) vacuum solutions as part of its solution space \cite{Mannheim:1988dj} and cosmological dynamics appear naturally within this formalism \cite{Mannheim:2005bfa}.
+In addition, CWG includes all of the Einstein-Hilbert (EH) vacuum solutions as part of its solution space and cosmological dynamics appear naturally within this formalism \cite{Mannheim:1988dj,Mannheim:2005bfa}.
 Additionally, several Einstein-Hilbert non-vacuum solutions have analogue counterparts within CWG \cite{Mannheim:1990ya}.
+The above leads to specific regimes where the two theories may be considered equivalent \cite{Maldacena:2011mk,Anastasiou:2016jix,Anastasiou:2020mik}.

 However, the fourth order nature and unitarity issues endow it with some difficulties.
 It is nonetheless an attractive theory and, since its vacuum solution space includes Einstein-Hilbert vacua, CWG includes all the standard solar-system tests of general relativity and warrants investigation on its own right.
 One aspect and line of questioning that has not been extensively explored yet is the implementation of the near horizon black hole conformal field theory duality paradigm (with the $Kerr/CFT$ correspondence \cite{kerrcft,Compere:2012jk} as a notable example) within CWG.
 Since the seminal work of Brown and Henneaux \cite{brownhenau} and the $Kerr/CFT$ correspondence, it has become universally accepted that black holes are holographically dual to lower dimensional conformal field theories ($CFT$) at their boundaries.
 This is reminiscent of the more general anti-de Sitter($AdS$)/$CFT$ correspondence of string theory \cite{Maldacena:1997re}.
 This paradigm has surged a tremendous program led by Strominger \cite{strom2,kerrcft}, Carlip \cite{Carlip:2011ax,carlip,carlip3,carlip2}, Park \cite{Park:1999tj,Park:2001zn,kkp} and others, in applying $CFT$ techniques to compute Bekenstein-Hawking entropy of various black holes, in particular (near-)extremal ones.
 This is based upon the feature that (near-)extremal black holes admit a local $AdS_2\times S^2$ topology in their near horizons.
 This fact allows for the implementation of $AdS/CFT$ techniques to construct lower dimensional black hole $CFT$ duals, effectively providing a statistical quantum mechanical description of black hole horizon microstates.
 The results of these dualities include the standard black hole thermodynamic quantities \cite{Button:2010kg,Button:2013rfa,hawk2,hawk3,beken},